Relintai/pandemonium_engine_docs/usage/animation/playing_videos.md

 Handling resizing and different aspect ratios
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default in Godot 4.0, the VideoPlayer will automatically be resized to match the video's resolution.
+By default in Pandemonium 4.0, the VideoPlayer will automatically be resized to match the video's resolution.
 You can make it follow usual `Control` sizing by enabling **Expand** on the VideoPlayer node.